Preparing for your Child Care Licensing Visit from DHS

 7 kids over the age of 2

-Up to 2 children under the age of two with 5 children over the age of 2 for a total of 7
+2 children or less under the age of two with 5 children over the age of 2 for a total of 7

-Up to 3 children under the age of 2 with 3 children over the age of 2 for a total of 6
+3 children or less under the age of 2 with 3 children over the age of 2 for a total of 6

-Up to 4 children under the age of 2 with 1 child over the age of 2 for a total of 5
+4 children or less under the age of 2 with 1 child over the age of 2 for a total of 5

-Up to 5 children under the age of 2 with 0 children over the age of 2 for a total of 5
+5 children or less under the age of 2 with 0 children over the age of 2 for a total of 5